saqlain110/saqlain110/Readme.md

 - Currently working as a Software Engineer at Koderlabs
 - In my spare time, I assist startup in product development and work on my own product ideas
-- I specialize in MERN Stack projects, but also have proficient skills in PHP and MySQL.
+- I specialize in MERN Stack projects.

 ### [Checkout my gists][gist]